public-fare/menus-site/_drafts/when-a-woman-collects-menus.md

 The collection of historic menus at the New York Public Library (NYPL) was created by a woman named Frank E. Buttolph.
 From the beginning, she intended the collection to be a research collection.
 In much of what has been written and documented (and repeated over and over again) about the menu collection, commentators launch into discussions of the collection’s size and richness, pausing momentarily to regret the paucity of information available about its creator.
 According to this common trope, Buttolph is a “mysterious and passionate figure”<sup id="fnref:1"><a href="#fn:1" rel="footnote">1</a></sup> who led a “quite private life” <sup id="fnref:2"><a href="#fn:2" rel="footnote">2</a></sup> about which (regrettably) not much can be known <sup id="fnref:3"><a href="#fn:3" rel="footnote">3</a></sup>.
 Yet in trying to make good on Buttolph’s original intent—that the collection be used for research—and also in trying to curate the digital data set that NYPL has created from this physical collection, we found ourselves unable to accept the historical absence of the collection’s creator.

 We wanted to understand the provenance of the menus data and, therefore, needed to know how the physical collection that underpins the digital data came to be.
-To maintain, or even improve, “the interest and usefulness” of the menus data for humanities scholarship [cite: Cragin et. al ], we want to situate the collection in local and historical context.
-To achieve this, we needed to understand more about Buttolph herself.
+To maintain, or even improve, “the interest and usefulness” of the menus data for humanities scholarship, we want to situate the collection in local and historical context.<sup id="fnref:4"><a href="#fn:4" rel="footnote">4</a></sup> To achieve this, we needed to understand more about Buttolph herself.
 The more we researched Buttolph’s life, the more we found ourselves compelled to tell a better and fuller story about her and her work as collector in the early twentieth century.

 The details of Buttolph's life are not as unknowable as we had been led to believe.
 A fairly sturdy outline can be assembled from surviving documentary sources—work made easier, no doubt, by the growth of digitized collections available for full-text searching.
 Yet having more of “the facts” about Buttolph at our disposal paradoxically increased the challenge of doing research with her collection.
 We were prepared to find that aspects of Buttolph’s personal history had perhaps overtly shaped which menus she collected—either through access (to particular strata of society versus others) or through enthusiasm (for particular types of menus).
 To some extent, this is the case, but the interconnections between the life and the collection—and now its descendant, the data set—are less overt and more interesting.

 Our research pushes back against the most oft-repeated stories about the historic menu collection and its creator.
 These brief narratives emphasize the eccentricity of the menu collecting project or frame it as a personal obsession, and present Buttolph as a lucky amateur and an enigmatic spinster.
 Instead of the personal project of an amateur collector, which happened, by good fortune, to become folded into the collections of the New York Public Library, we now understand this collection as a research collection built by a woman invested in cultural preservation and public knowledge-building.
 We can see the menus collection as the contribution of a woman whose work was in sync with the project of the larger institution around her during one of the library’s most diverse and active periods of collection building.
 Indeed, finding out more about Buttolph suggests that what is mysterious here is not her biography but the prevailing representation that casts her life as mysterious and not profitable or interesting to investigate further.

 Once we focused on this more interesting story, we had to grapple self-consciously with the challenges of how to make sense of this woman, her work, and the data that derives from that work.
 As we researched Buttolph, we found ourselves asking questions about what it meant to tell her story.
-We faced what historian Jill Lepore calls the “tricky work” of writing about people’s lives.[cite: Jill Lepore, “Historians Who Love Too Much: Reflections on Microhistory and Biography,” The Journal of American History 88.1 (June 2001): 129-144.]
-In the case of Buttolph’s story, the challenges stem both from records which (while not so barren as suggested) must still be counted slender and also from the awkward fit between the picture of Buttolph we can develop and traditional “Great Man” or even Great Woman notions of biographical subjects [cite: Caine].
+We faced what historian Jill Lepore calls the “tricky work” of writing about people’s lives.<sup id="fnref:5"><a href="#fn:5" rel="footnote">5</a></sup> In the case of Buttolph’s story, the challenges stem both from records which (while not so barren as suggested) must still be counted slender and also from the awkward fit between the picture of Buttolph we can develop and traditional “Great Man” or even Great Woman notions of biographical subjects.<sup id="fnref:6"><a href="#fn:6" rel="footnote">6</a></sup>

 In her essay in *The Journal of American History*, Lepore makes a distinction between different types of writing about people’s lives based on the aims of each type.
 Writers can “seek to profile an individual and recapitulate a life story,” in order that readers might know the person better.
-Or, they can “address themselves to solving small mysteries about a person’s life as a means to exploring the culture” [cite: Lepore].
-Researching Buttolph’s life had the built-in dramatic interest that motivates not only scholars but also genealogists and family historians—“tracing [an] elusive character through slender records,” celebrating each new crumb or cache of documentary evidence.
+Or, they can “address themselves to solving small mysteries about a person’s life as a means to exploring the culture.”<sup id="fnref:7"><a href="#fn:6" rel="footnote">7</a></sup> Researching Buttolph’s life had the built-in dramatic interest that motivates not only scholars but also genealogists and family historians—“tracing [an] elusive character through slender records,” celebrating each new crumb or cache of documentary evidence.
 Every discovery of a detail about Buttolph seemed to invest us in a project of recovering her personal story.
 Yet what should we make of one (incomplete) life story?

 We also want to understand Buttolph’s life as a way of better curating the data set built from her menu collection.
 When placed in historical context, the tension between exploring Buttolph’s life story for itself or for what it can tell us carries a specific charge.
 We suspect that the lack of attention paid to Buttolph’s life comes not only from the specific circumstances of that life but also from the wider culture in which she lived (and in which we still live).
 That is to say: it matters that Buttolph was a woman.

-Evaluating historians’ progress at “writ[ing] women into the history of librarianship,” Suzanne Hildenbrand found three kinds of attempts [cite: Hildenbrand Suzanne Hildenbrand, "Some Theoretical Considerations of Women in Library History," The Journal of Library History 18.4 (1983): 382-390. ].
-As summarized by Phyllis Dain, these approaches include: 1) “compensatory history that rescues women from obscurity”; 2) “delineation of a separate women’s culture with its own validity”; and 3) “the study of women in history, interacting with men and involved in the dominant patriarchal culture” [cite: Dain  Phyllis Dain, "Women's Studies in American Library History: Some Critical Reflections," The Journal of Library History 18.4 (1983): 450-463 PAGE NUMBER?].
-The thrill of the historical chase, the excitement of “discovery”, the pleasing sense of fairness might incline us toward a project of rescuing Buttolph, the individual, from obscurity.
-However, it is something more like the third kind of analysis that is integral to the project of using the menus data to produce new knowledge: acknowledging her gender as a significant factor for the way it helps us to account for “the systematic ways in which sex differences cut through society and culture and [confer] inequality upon women” [cite: Canning, Scott].
-And here is the rub that makes this a project of humanities data curation.
+Evaluating historians’ progress at “writ[ing] women into the history of librarianship,” Suzanne Hildenbrand found three kinds of attempts.<sup id="fnref:8"><a href="#fn:8" rel="footnote">8</a></sup>  As summarized by Phyllis Dain, these approaches include: 1) “compensatory history that rescues women from obscurity”; 2) “delineation of a separate women’s culture with its own validity”; and 3) “the study of women in history, interacting with men and involved in the dominant patriarchal culture.”<sup id="fnref:9"><a href="#fn:9" rel="footnote">9</a></sup> The thrill of the historical chase, the excitement of “discovery”, the pleasing sense of fairness might incline us toward a project of rescuing Buttolph, the individual, from obscurity.
+However, it is something more like the third kind of analysis that is integral to the project of using the menus data to produce new knowledge: acknowledging her gender as a significant factor for the way it helps us to account for “the systematic ways in which sex differences cut through society and culture and [confer] inequality upon women.”<sup id="fnref:10"><a href="#fn:10" rel="footnote">10</a></sup>  And here is the rub that makes this a project of humanities data curation.
 The interpretive strategies that comprise humanities research have been developed to give purchase on questions just like these.

 If the common, easy narratives about Buttolph and the collection are problematic not just for what they get wrong about the woman but also for what they get wrong about the meaning of the resulting collection and data set, what considerations would improve them?
 As a beginning, we (re)consider her collecting practices, her relationship to the library around her, and her gender as ways to critique the presentation of a “mysterious and passionate Miss Frank E. Buttolph”.